 - Get text content of your clipboard.

-- Convert the text to an audio file into our 00-your-automator-files folder with the voice of Alex.
+- Use Text to Audio File to convert text to audio into our 00-your-automator-files folder with the voice of Alex.

 - Add an action that will have the file open in the QuickTime app.

 Save this workflow file into the 00-your-automator-files too.
 Name the workflow Text-to-Audio.workflow.